Abdo-omran2206/Abdo-omran2206/README.md

 ###

-<p align="left">I'm a Frontend Developer and Video Editor passionate about creating fast, engaging digital experiences.
+<p align="center">I'm a Frontend Developer and Video Editor passionate about creating fast, engaging digital experiences.
 I blend design sense with engineering to build responsive, accessible interfaces that feel polished and alive, complete with fluid animations and interactivity.<br><br>With a focus on performance, clean architecture, and pixel-perfect execution, I ensure products work seamlessly across devices.
 Beyond code, I craft video edits that balance pacing, motion, sound, and story—capturing attention and communicating with clarity.<br><br>Turning ideas into immersive, high‑performance experiences ✨</p>

 ###